animo/awesome-self-sovereign-identity/readme.md

 - [Lissi Wallet](https://lissi.id/mobile) - A mobile wallet by Lissi.
 - [BC Wallet](https://www2.gov.bc.ca/gov/content/governments/government-id/bc-wallet#get) - A mobile wallet built and maintained by the Government of British Columbia, Canada.
 - [Spherity Cloud Identity Wallet](https://spherity.com/cloud-identity-wallet/) - An institutional agent by Spherity hosted in the cloud.
-- [Walt.id](https://walt.id/wallet) - A cloud wallet by Walt.id + a framework for extending apps with SSI capabilities.
+- [walt.id](https://walt.id/wallet) - white-label wallet solution by walt.id
 - [SSI Snap](https://github.com/blockchain-lab-um/ssi-snap/) - An extension for MetaMask that adds SSI capabilities (DIDs and VCs) by Blockchain Lab:UM.

 Software development kits for building an identity wallet.

 - [Trinsic Mobile Wallet SDK](https://trinsic.id/mobile-wallet-sdk/) - A SDK by Trinsic to extend self-sovereign identity to mobile app.
+- [Walt.id Wallet Infrastructure](https://walt.id/wallet-infrastructure) - APIs and SDKs to build embedded, white-label, or mobile wallets.

 Notable self-sovereign identity products and services that are in production.